flowstateeng/FlowState-Creator-Nodes/README.md

 ### Method 1.
 1. Open the ComfyUI Manager
 2. Click "Custom Nodes Manager"
-3. In the searchbar, search "FlowState Creator Nodes"
+3. In the searchbar, search "FlowState Creator Suite"
-4. Click "Install" next to "🌊 FlowState Creator Nodes"
+4. Click "Install" next to "🌊 FlowState Creator Suite"

 *🚨 DO NOT INSTALL 'FlowState Nodes' AS THAT REPO IS RETIRED.
-INSTALL '🌊 FlowState Creator Nodes' (WITH THE WAVE)*
+INSTALL '🌊 FlowState Creator Suite' (WITH THE WAVE)*

 ### Method 2.
 1. Open the ComfyUI Manager